matthew-edelmann/capstone_/README.md

 ## Conclusion

 In conclusion, I was able to make a model that did as I wanted it to.
 My goal was to estimate the price of an AirBnB in the New York area, and have a potential AirBnB'r use it to determine the estimated price of there place.
 I was able to do this in all 5 boroughs, with all except Manhattan having an R^2 score of over 92%.
 Overall, I would say the project was a success.

+If given more time I would try to use GridSearch models to get even more accuarate models.
+I would also try to make the Streamlit app even cleaner looking and a bit more user friendly.
+If possible, I might try to look for more data to include things like average income of the neighborhood or square feet of the AirBnB.
+I think that could be valuable information in creating a good model.